vicesoftware/truck-scout-makerkit/docs/requirements/plans/carriers-test-plan.md

   3. Verify second owner cannot see it
 - **Expected**: No access to carriers from other accounts
 - **Setup Dependencies**:
-  - Requires Test 3 for carrier creation
+  - Requires Test 3 pattern for carrier creation
+- **Status**: PENDING

 ## Implementation Order